reactjs/react.dev/content/docs/reference-glossary.md

 ## ES6/ES2015/ES7/ES2016/ES8/ES2017
  These acronyms all refer to the most recent versions of the ECMAScript Language Specification standard, which the JavaScript language is an implementation of.
 It includes many additions to the previous versions such as: arrow functions, classes, template literals, `let` and `const` statements.
 ES8/ES2017 was finalized in June 2017 and includes async/await functionality.
+You can learn more about specific versions [here](https://en.wikipedia.org/wiki/ECMAScript#Versions).

 ## Compilers
 A JavaScript compiler takes JavaScript code, transforms it and returns JavaScript code in a different format.
 The most common use case is to take ES2015/ES6 syntax and transform it into syntax that older browsers are capable of interpreting.
 Babel is the compiler used with React.